pbernet/TravelCompanionScala/README.md

    - Run TestTravelGenerator.scala: the tours and stages are added
    - Jetty restart: needs to be done, because the Test-Class uses another "JPA Session"

-Sometimes the generated data are not commited on mac installation.
-This needs further research.

 4. Does it deploy to stax ?